remisiki/ClusterDE/articles/ClusterDE-onedomain.md

 #> 0/1: Normalizing layer: counts
 ```

-We can observe from the results that all genes have a frequency record
+We can observe from the results that the cell compositions are nearly
-of 0, which means that we do not detect any DE genes.
+identical, leaving only one gene with detectable differential
+expression.

 ``` r
 message(paste0("Number of DE gene is ", sum(res$record > 0)))